How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Related Work

-\textbf{Deep learning on spot instances.} Using spot instances to be cost-efficient compared to on-demand pricing is a hot topic.
-DeepSpotCloud~\cite{lee2017deepspotcloud} is a system that uses the AWS API to automatically migrate a DL task with checkpointing whenever the spot instance is terminated.
+\textbf{Deep learning on spot instances.} DeepSpotCloud~\cite{lee2017deepspotcloud} is a system that uses the AWS API to automatically migrate a DL task with checkpointing whenever the spot instance is terminated.
 The authors note that the volatility of GPU instance pricing and interruptions have a unique pattern compared to non-accelerated VMs, and solve this by using intercontinental provisioning.
 We noticed the same trends of high interruption ratios in our experiments.
 However, we have shown that geo-distributed training is possible until granularity permits it, which poses a possibility for ever-migrating training between continents without checkpointing.

-Amazon Sagemaker~\cite{das2020sagemaker} is an AutoML system that provides an easy entry to the entire ML pipeline by only needing a dataset location, a prediction target definition, and the resulting artifact storage location.
-It supports automatic spot VM provisioning until a cost threshold is reached by checkpointing the progress.
-While useful for specific tasks, it does not support distributed GPU training, eliminating the potential of accelerating with more GPUs than fit on one hypervisor.
+Amazon Sagemaker~\cite{das2020sagemaker} is an AWS service that allows to perform ML under budget constraints.
+For training, it supports spot VM migration until a cost threshold is reached by checkpointing the progress. { However, it lacks the option of training on multiple spot VMs.
+It can do either spot instance training on DGX-like nodes or combine multiple on-demand nodes with PyTorch DDP (or similar), but not both.
+This eliminates the potential of accelerating the training process with more GPUs that do not fit a single spot-provisioned hypervisor. }

 The analysis by Yang et al.~\cite{yang2022schedulingml} investigates maximizing a target accuracy from a spot pricing versus time perspective.
-Yang et al. managed to only use 23-48\% of the on-demand pricing budget to use spot instances and complete the same deep learning workloads.
 Linear programming was used to decide how to provision the VMs with different cost-utility trade-offs.
 While this shows the potential of utilizing multiple clouds and continents for non-distributed tasks, we evaluated the distributed spot training problem from the throughput, cost, and model size perspective on different hardware setups.
 By including our insights, their technique for scheduling on spot instances could be adapted to optimize the total throughput of all peers.